Biz Markie

-Marcel Theo Hall (April 8, 1964 – July 16, 2021), known professionally as Biz Markie, was an American rapper, singer, songwriter, DJ, and record producer who gained prominence during hip hop's golden age.
-Within hip hop he was particularly recognized for his humorous, comedic style, often being called by his nickname, the "Clown Prince of Hip Hop".
+Marcel Theo Hall (April 8, 1964 – July 16, 2021), known professionally as Biz Markie, was an American rapper, singer, songwriter, DJ, and record producer who gained prominence during hip-hop's golden age.
+He was known for his comedic style and often called the "Clown Prince of Hip-Hop".

-Markie's achieved mainstream success with his 1989 single "Just a Friend", which reached No. 9 on the U.S. Billboard Hot 100 chart and became a platinum-certified hit.
-The song has since been widely regarded as a classic, featured prominently in pop culture and recognized on VH1's list of the greatest hip-hop songs.
-Throughout his career, Markie was associated with influential hip-hop groups and labels, notably the Juice Crew collective and Cold Chillin' Records.
+Markie achieved mainstream success with his 1989 single "Just a Friend", which reached No. 9 on the U.S. Billboard Hot 100 chart and became a platinum-certified hit.
+The song is widely regarded as a classic, featuring prominently in pop culture and recognized on VH1's list of the greatest hip-hop songs.
+During his career, Markie was associated with such influential hip-hop groups and labels as the Juice Crew collective and Cold Chillin' Records.

-Beyond his music, Biz Markie had an extensive presence on television and film, appearing in various roles and voiceovers in popular shows, movies, and commercials, including Men in Black II, Yo Gabba Gabba!, Empire, and SpongeBob SquarePants.
-He also appeared as himself in numerous television and radio broadcasts, and became a cultural personality extending beyond the music industry.
+Beyond his music, Biz Markie had an extensive presence in television and film, appearing in various roles and voiceovers in popular shows, movies, and commercials, including Men in Black II, Yo Gabba Gabba!, Empire, and SpongeBob SquarePants.
+He also appeared as himself in numerous television and radio broadcasts, and became a cultural personality beyond the music industry.

 Biz Markie continued performing and making media appearances until health complications related to type 2 diabetes limited his activities in 2020.
-He died in July 2021 at the age of 57.
-Following his death, his legacy has been honored through various tributes, including street dedications, public memorials, and the release of the documentary film "All Up in the Biz."
+He died in July 2021, at the age of 57.
+His legacy has been honored through various tributes, including street dedications, public memorials, and the documentary film All Up in the Biz.